urfdvw/notes/learn/2023081ReactSimplified/note.md

 ## 12 - Props
 - there is a prop called `children`
     - which is a jsx variable that contains the inner JSX of the component

+## 17 - useState Hook
+- better use many smaller states than big giant states
+    - ??? not very sure about that